johnpapajani/rezi-web/BUSINESS_MANAGEMENT.md

 ## Usage

 1. **Access from Dashboard**: Click on the business stats card or "Manage Business" in the getting started section
-2. **Business List**: View all businesses and select one to manage
+2. **Business List**: View all businesses and select one to manage, or create a new business
+3. **Business Creation**: Create a new business with automatic slug generation and validation
-3. **Business Management**: Edit business details using the comprehensive form
+4. **Business Management**: Edit business details using the comprehensive form
-4. **Save Changes**: Only modified fields are sent to the backend for efficiency
+5. **Save Changes**: Only modified fields are sent to the backend for efficiency

 ## Features